 Parents, students and members of staff need to be made aware the work involved in taking an Art course.
 The prevailing view – that Art is a soft option – is not easily dispelled, but keeping examples of high quality work to hand for options evenings (as well as open days and parents evenings) can help establish high expectations, and also motivate and inspire students too.
 It is a good idea to keep a folder which you update regularly with photos and examples of great sketchbook pages and final pieces to exemplify the importance of both the process and the outcome.

 I have also found it helpful to produce a leaflet to distribute which promotes the subject.
 It also spells out the challenges and the high expectations for independent study and creative input.
-You can download the PDF of my ‘Thinking about taking GCSE Art & Design’ here for £1.50 (you will be taken to a Paypal payment page and the download link will be emailed directly to you).
+You can download the PDF of my ‘Thinking about taking GCSE Art & Design’ here for £1.50.

 Selling the Subject